zulip/zulip/docs/production/maintain-secure-upgrade.md

 su zulip -c '/home/zulip/deployments/current/manage.py backup'
 ```

+The backup tool provides the following options:
+- `--skip-db`: If set, the tool will skip the backup of your database.

 This will generate a `.tar.gz` archive containing all the data stored
 on your Zulip server that would be needed to restore your Zulip
 server's state on another machine perfectly.